DFE-Digital/itt-mentoring-beta-prototype/app/content/terms.md

 ## Using our website

-Please read these Terms of Use (“General Terms”) carefully before using this Claim funding for mentors (the “Service”).
+Please read these Terms of Use (“General Terms”) carefully before using this Claim funding for mentor training (the “Service”).

 This Service is maintained for your personal use and viewing.
 Access and use by you of this Service constitutes your acceptance of these General Terms.
 This takes effect from the date on which you first use this website.
 If you do not agree to these terms, you must not use this website.